shitan10/freshersbatch-oct16/README.txt

-This is section1 -HTML Assignments this is css assignments
+This is section1 -HML Assignments this is css assignments
 <<<<<<< HEAD
 this is java script assignments